-These benefits – which are still being studied – have sparked a big interest in collagen, especially in the anti-ageing industry.
+These benefits – which are still being studied – have sparked a big interest in liquid collagen and collagen powder, especially in the anti-ageing industry.
 With wrinkles and sagging skin an inevitable part of growing older, many people are turning to collagen as a possible answer.

 But how much collagen should you take every day?
 How many mg of collagen per day for skin do you need?
 Let’s find out!

 How Much Collagen Do I Need Every Day?

 There is actually no one single amount of collagen that will suit everybody.
 We are all different, and various aspects of your life, such as your age, activities, skincare regime and diet, will all play a part in how much collagen you require.
 We cover some of these activities in more depth in our article on how to rebuild lost collagen.

 For example, after the age of 25, the production of collagen in your body starts to decrease.
 This is why a 50-year-old is likely to require more collagen through diet and supplements than a 20-year-old.

 The good news is that collagen is considered safe for most people, and there is no standardised upper limit.
 In most cases, more collagen often gives you better results.
 This is why we usually recommend taking up to 10,000mg of marine collagen on a daily basis.

 As you may be aware, collagen comes from animal sources, so including plenty of beef, chicken and fish in your diet should help increase your collagen intake, although this doesn’t quite do the job.